February's Projects Previous ←

 We fell in love with the carefree, loose, romantic garden feel of Kat & Forrest's venue at the Woodland Park Zoo in Seattle (with a sneak appearance from their cats at the bottom of the design).

 Shira & Neil — too cool for school — are marrying at the Green Building in Brooklyn.
 Their research was experimental, fun, and had lots of nods to vintage illustrations.
 We just had a ton to work with and took them up on the challenge.

 Isn't northern California beautiful?
 Molly & John's map, stretching from San Francisco to Napa Valley, is elegant and subtle, using a primarily soft linen and sage palette.

 Bookworms Brit & Russ love the written word so much they asked us to have them reading on their invitation (Spiderman for him, unicorn tales for her).
 Even the invitation folded like a book, with this image as the cover.
 The aesthetic is flat but hand-drawn with plenty of personality.

 Sweet and simple bright florals for Abby and Thom's wedding invitation.

 Another couple with terrific inspirations, including illustration by Roger Duvoisin and Bella Foster.
 We're suckers for homage to great illustrators and we had fun making this invitation for Beth & Mark.

 More from the Jolly Edition Blog

-We'd love to share updates about new stationery projects, illustrators and news on our little company via email.
+I'd love to share updates about new projects and news on my little company:

-We've been featured by some of the biggest names in the wedding industry.
+My work has been featured by some of the biggest names in the wedding industry: